sQeeZ-scripting-language/.github/README.md

 # .github
-sQeeZ is an easy-to-read scripting language that is compressed into a small, efficient format.
+Read Me file for the scripting language sQeeZ